Terms and Conditions of Business

 “Loss” includes damages, costs, interest and loss (whether direct, indirect or consequential) incurred by or otherwise affecting you or any third party and whether arising under contract, in tort or otherwise.

-- Any liability for any Claim or Loss we may have to you in relation to our provision of legal services (subject to statutory exceptions) shall be limited to what is fair and reasonable, taking into account the responsibility for such Loss between you, us and any other person or entity who is jointly and/or severally liable for some or all of the Claim or Loss.
+90. Any liability for any Claim or Loss we may have to you in relation to our provision of legal services (subject to statutory exceptions) shall be limited to what is fair and reasonable, taking into account the responsibility for such Loss between you (including your directors, officers, partners, employees or agents), us and any other person or entity who is jointly and/or severally liable for some or all of the Claim or Loss.